pablogs9/husarnet-docs/docs/manual-general.md

 ### Solution provided by Husarnet

 Husarnet solves these problems by having a peer-to-peer architecture.
-Central server (**Husarion Base**) only helps in establishing connections over the Internet.
+Central server (**Husarnet Base**) only helps in establishing connections over the Internet.
 LAN connections may be established without any Internet access.

 Husarnet, in it's core, is one big, automatically routed, IPv6 network.
 Running Husarnet daemon creates a virtual network interface (`hnet0`) with an unique Husarnet IPv6 address and associated `fc94::/16` route.
 If the permission system is disabled, any node can reach any other on its IPv6 `fc94:...` address.